zerdnem/email-enum/README.md

 *and much more...*

 ## Proxy
-With option `--proxy` [Proxybroker](https://github.com/constverum/ProxyBroker) wiil be run local proxy server on 8888 port and will be create pull  from min 5  HTTPS proxy.
-Your don't need to search public proxies , all will be done automatically.
-Note that proxies are public and often in the headers send your real IP to the server.
+With option `--proxy`, [Proxybroker](https://github.com/constverum/ProxyBroker) will run a local proxy server on port 8888 and will requests 5 HTTPS proxies.
+You don't need to search for public proxies, everything is done automatically.
+Note that proxies are public and often in the headers you send your real IP to the server.

 ## PwnDB
-It's TOR service which contains data from 1.4 billion breach compilation as email:password.
-Before using `--pwndb` ensure that service tor has been installed, started and listen 9050 port
+PwnDB is a TOR service which contains data from 1.4 billion breach compilations as email:password.
+Before using `--pwndb` ensure that service tor has been installed, started and listening 9050 port

 Results `python check.py somebody@example.com --pwndb`